bladehliu/chuning/cubeflow.md

 ### **Founding Team**

-Founder & teams behind CubeFS - the CNCF graduated open-source cloud-native storage and Vearch - the first open-source vector search.
+Creator & team members of CubeFS - the CNCF graduated open-source cloud-native storage and Vearch - the first open-source vector search.

 Served as technical vice president in Internet companies and mobile device companies successively and has a deep understanding of end-cloud collaboration.

 ### **Advisors & Strategic Partners**